 Do you want to play tourist in Niagara Falls, but you have a budget that you can’t break?
-Here are 5 ways to be a tourist for a day without actually spending any cash…and still experience the wonder of Canada’s most famous falls, and its world reknown sites you need to see at least once.
+Here are 5 ways to be a tourist for a day without actually spending any cash.
+You can still experience the wonder of Canada’s most famous falls, and its world renowned sites you need to see at least once.

 Location: 14004 Niagara Pkwy, Queenston, ON.
 Parking, washrooms and a gift shop are provided just north at the Centennial Lilac Garden.

 Niagara Glen Nature Reserve

 If you enjoy hiking, cycling, bird watching, and just taking in scenery, then you will love the spectacular views of the Niagara Gorge.
 The Niagara Glen is a natural paradise you most definitely will need to take in!
 It’s one of the best, completely free Niagara experiences.
 Head to the Niagara Glen Nature Centre, in which the Niagara Parks staff educates the public on the environmental and historical significance of the Niagara Glen.
 New as of July 2017, is the revitalization of the Centre, complete with its newest “Nature Exchange” program.
 The Niagara Glen was designated a Nature Reserve in 1992, and it is a geological snapshot of 460 million years of natural history and the evolution of Niagara Falls.
 There are approximately 490 species of plants and animals that live here.
 Bring your camera (and comfortable footwear)!

 Location: Niagara Glen, 3050 Niagara Parkway, Niagara Falls, ON.